ADHD Diet on a Budget

 The average American family wastes $640.00 worth of food a year.

-This one is huge for us…I think we save $40.00 to $50.00 a month from making sure we do not waste our produce or leftovers.
+This one can be huge for lots of people…You can easily save $40.00 to $50.00 a month from making sure you do not waste produce or leftovers.

-I keep leftovers in the front of the fridge so I see them.
-I also make a plan for them right away.
+Keep leftovers in the front of the fridge so you see them.
+Make a plan for them right away.
 They may become lunch the next day or two or part of dinner the next evening.

 Fruit and vegetables get frozen before they go bad, to be used in smoothies at a later date.
 In my freezer bag you will find: bananas, avocados, pineapple cores, broccoli stems, and kale, among other things.

-This may be the one area that makes me save the most each month!
+This may be the one area that makes you save the most each month!

 How can you make sure you are eating all of the food you purchase?